1/11/21. Peak power vs. continuous fix. Do note that Topping doesn’t specify continuous in the manual.

 SUCK BRICK, KID!!

-The Zen CAN Amp has a balanced 4.4mm input, 3.5mm single ended input, a pair of RCA inputs, a balanced 4.4mm output, and a DC 5V jack.
+The Zen CAN Amp has a balanced 4.4mm input, 3.5mm single-ended input, a pair of RCA inputs, a balanced 4.4mm output, and a DC 5V jack.

-The DAC portion has a balanced 4.4mm output, a pair of RCA outputs, USB Type-B jack, and a DC 5V jack.
+The DAC portion has a balanced 4.4mm output, a pair of RCA outputs, a USB Type-B jack, and a DC 5V jack.